William de St-Calais: Rebellion

 Soon after the accession of William Rufus, St-Calais became one of the king's most trusted lieutenants, along with the recently released Odo of Bayeux.
 Later chroniclers often referred to the position that St-Calais held as justiciar, although the formal office did not yet exist.
-(Note: The chroniclers' statements may have come about through confusion with St-Calais' position in Durham, which was a palatinate, or a territory where the ruler had powers which were normally exercised by a king, but without the title of king.)
+(Note: The chroniclers' statements may have come about through confusion with St-Calais's position in Durham, which was a palatinate, or a territory where the ruler had powers which were normally exercised by a king, but without the title of king.)
 Around Easter 1088, Odo of Bayeux and many of the nobles revolted against the king and tried to place the king's elder brother Robert Curthose, Duke of Normandy, on the throne.
 After the king had set off with St-Calais and some troops to counter Odo in Kent, St-Calais suddenly deserted, shutting himself in Durham Castle.
 Why St-Calais joined the rebellion, or at least did nothing to aid the king, is unclear.
-He and Odo had never been close, and despite the fact that St-Calais was educated at Bayeux, there is no evidence that Odo helped St-Calais' career.
+He and Odo had never been close, and although St-Calais was educated at Bayeux, there is no evidence that Odo helped St-Calais's career.
 Some historians, including W. M. Aird, have suggested that St-Calais felt the division of the Conqueror's realm between two sons was unwise.
 It has been suggested that St Calais joined the rebellion to reunite the Normans and English under one ruler.

 St-Calais was the only bishop who did not actively aid the king; the rebelling magnates included Roger de Montgomery Earl of Shrewsbury, Robert de Mowbray Earl of Northumbria, and Odo's brother Robert Count of Mortain.
 The rebellion had failed by the end of the summer, but St-Calais continued to hold out in Durham, at first claiming he had never actually rebelled.
 When the king's army arrived, St-Calais agreed to come out, but only after receiving a safe conduct that would allow him to attend a trial while his men continued to hold the castle.
 St-Calais's actions suggest that he did rebel, whatever his claims to the contrary and affirmations of his innocence in northern chronicles.